techiediaries/techiediaries/_posts/2020/angular-10/2020-09-07-python-unit-tests-github-actions.md

 ## Conclusion

-In this tutorial, we've seen how to use a GitHub Actions workflow to automate running your Python tests with PyTest.
+In this tutorial, we've seen how to use a GitHub Actions workflow to automate running your Python tests with Pytest.